JoshOrndorff/LearnRholangByExample/10-MoreSyntax/index.md

 [signTest.rho](signTest.rho)

 ### Exercise
 The accounting program has a problem.
 It says that accounts with a balance of zero are overdrawn.
 But really zero should be in good standing.
 You can fix this using the "greater than or equal" operator, `>=`.
+Make sure you add a few tests to make sure it works.

 ## Comparison Operators
-Now that you know how to use the `if` `else` construct, there are lots of good comparison operators at your disposal.
+Now that you know how to use the `if`/`else` construct, there are lots of good comparison operators at your disposal.
 * `a > b` Is a greater than b?
 * `a < b` Is a less than b?
 * `a == b` Is a equal to b?